quil-lang/quil/proposals/analog.md

 - file inclusion, pragmas, and circuit definitions
 - existing tools such as pyquil, qvm, and quilc

-## TODO
+## FOLLOWUP FROM REVIEWS

+- Consider adding complex numbers to Quil (Eric)
+- Concern about |2> state (Eric) https://github.com/rigetti/quil/pull/5#discussion_r258090947
+- Deal with multiple flux frames (Lauren)
+- Better definition of raw capture (Lauren)
 - Add more examples:
   1. 2Q gate
   2. Active reset calibration
   3. Example of an experiment that requires analog control
-- Still uncertain about how to do raw captures